Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 4890 1GB will be 129% quicker than the GeForce GT 340 1GB in general, due to its greater data rate. (explain)
+Memory BandwidthTheoretically, the Radeon HD 4890 1GB should perform much faster than the GeForce GT 340 1GB in general. (explain)

-Texel RateThe Radeon HD 4890 1GB is much (more or less 127%) faster with regards to anisotropic filtering than the GeForce GT 340 1GB. (explain)
+Texel RateThe Radeon HD 4890 1GB will be much (approximately 127%) more effective at texture filtering than the GeForce GT 340 1GB. (explain)

-Pixel RateIf using a high resolution is important to you, then the Radeon HD 4890 1GB is the winner, by a large margin. (explain)
+Pixel RateIf using a high resolution is important to you, then the Radeon HD 4890 1GB is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison